ManishMaudgalya/Sentiment_Analysis_of_Tweets/README.md

 # Sentiment_Analysis_of_Tweets
+An Analysis of the sentiment of Tweets.
-The proposed Project is Twitter Sentiment Analysis.
-The goal of the project is to classify a given tweet/message - whether the message is of positive, negative, or neutral sentiment.
+The goal is to classify a given tweet/message - whether the message is of positive, negative, or neutral sentiment.